 Analyzing the nuances of how archaeologists and scholars date ancient events, such as found in the book of Exodus, is well beyond the scope of a single article or the ability of a typical reader.
 Records of ancient Egyptian history are especially notorious for being erratic, full of internal contradictions and exaggerations, and overly flattering to whoever was ruling at the time.
 Secular Egyptology is the subject of ongoing debates about how and where to date certain milestones.
 Discussions about interpretation and translation occur within biblical studies.
 Competing facts and assumptions result in a dizzying array of possibilities.

 From this chaos emerge two dates, consistently seen as the most likely moments for Israel’s exodus from Egypt.
-These are 1446 BC and 1225 BC, respectively labelled the “early” and “late” dates.
+These are 1446 BC and 1225 BC, respectively labeled the “early” and “late” dates.
 Each has biblical, logical, and archaeological support, as well as corresponding weaknesses.
 Of particular interest is which Egyptian Pharaohs correspond to these dates and whether the archaeological evidence is compatible.